 The camp was an unfinished Filipino Army Training Base which the Japanese pressed the camp into use as a POW camp on April 1, 1942.
 When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
 They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
 Over the next several days, gunshots were heard to the southeast of the camp.
 These POWs had been executed for looting.

 There was only one water faucet in the camp, and the prisoners stood in line from two to eight hours waiting for a drink.
 The Japanese guards at the faucet would turn it off for no reason and the next man in line would stand as long as four hours waiting for it to be turned on again.
 This situation improved when a second faucet was added by the POWs who found the pipe for it and dug the trench.
 The Japanese once again shut off the water when they wanted to bathe, but unlike the first faucet, the POWs had the ability to turn on the water without the Japanese knowing it.

 There was no water for washing clothes so the POWs would throw out their clothing when it had been soiled.
-In addition, water for cooking had to be carried three miles from a river to the camp and mess kits could not be washed.
+In addition, water for cooking had to be carried three miles from a river to the camp, and mess kits could not be washed.
 The slit trenches in the camp were inadequate and were soon overflowing since most of the POWs had dysentery.
 The result was that flies were everywhere in the camp including the POW kitchens and in the food.

 The camp hospital had no soap, water, or disinfectant.
 When the ranking American doctor at the camp wrote a letter to the camp commandant, Capt.
 Yohio Tsuneyoshi, asking for medical supplies, he was told never to write another letter.
 When the ranking American officer asked for medicine, additional food, and materials to repair the roofs of the huts, he was beaten with a broadsword.

 The Archbishop of Manila sent a truckload of medical supplies to the camp, the Japanese commandant refused to allow the truck into the camp.
-When the Philippine Red Cross sent medical supplies the camp the Japanese took 95% of the supplies for their own use.
+When the Philippine Red Cross sent medical supplies to the camp the Japanese took 95% of the supplies for their own use.

-The POWs in the camp hospital lay on the floor elbow to elbow and only one of the six medic assigned to care for 50 sick POWs was healthy enough to care for them.
+The POWs in the camp hospital lay on the floor elbow to elbow and only one medic -of the six medics assigned to care for 50 sick POWs – was healthy enough to care for them.
 When a representative of the Philippine Red Cross stated they could supply a 150-bed hospital for the camp, he was slapped in the face by a Japanese lieutenant.

 Each morning, the bodies of the dead were found all over the camp and were carried to the hospital and placed underneath it.
 The bodies lay there for two or three days before they were buried in the camp cemetery by other POWs who were suffering from dysentery and/or malaria.
 To clean the ground under the hospital, the dead were moved to one area, and the ground was scraped and lime was spread over it.
 The bodies of the dead were placed in the cleaned area, and the area they had lain was scraped and lime was spread over it.
 It usually took two or three days to bury the dead and at one point there were 80 bodies under the hospital.

 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 The death rate among the POWs reached 50 men dying a day and POWs tried to get out of the camp by going out on work details.

-A work detail was created – under the command of Col. Ted Wickord of the 192nd Tank Battalion – to rebuild the bridges that had been destroyed during the withdrawal into Bataan.
+A work detail was created – under the command of Lt.
+Col. Ted Wickord of the 192nd Tank Battalion – to rebuild the bridges that had been destroyed during the withdrawal into Bataan.
 Clinton was selected as one of the officers that went out on the detail.
 With him, was Capt.
 Arthur Root of the 194th.